How to Buy Cryptocurrency for Beginners:

 Ways to Buy Cryptocurrency

 Since the creation of the first cryptocurrency exchange, Mt.
 Gox, the industry has evolved significantly.
-Today, beginners have several ways to buy cryptocurrency.
+Today, beginners have several accessible ways to buy cryptocurrency.

 Centralized Exchanges (CEX)